KimReth/MSSA-Projects/README.md

 # MSSA Projects
-This is a collection of projects that I've created.
+This is a collection of projects that I've created while attending MSSA.
 Enjoy!

 MathApp:
 This is a simple Windows Form Application that can add, subtract, multiply, or divide two numbers that the user inputs.